All Episodes

 Sometimes they won't even share the source data with others.

-Traditionally, this problem is forbidden from being solved.
+But traditionally, this problem is forbidden from being solved.

-Yeah, and it's driven by fear.
+And it's driven by fear.

-Yeah, it's driven by fear.
+It's driven by fear.

 The entire planet is going to get microwaved, right?

-If you don't like everyone can take their 747s with their gas-guzzling limousines to Davos or whatever, right?
+If you don't like, everyone can take their 747s with their gas-guzzling limousines to Davos or whatever, right?

-But you've got to, you know, half choke on plastic straws or on paper straws because you don't want the planet to die and you don't want Granny to die.
+But you've got to, you know, half choke on plastic straws or on paper straws because you don't want the planet to die and you don't want granny to die.

 So it's fear-based.

-You're going to live in hell if you don't believe this stuff.
+If you don't believe this stuff, you're going to live in hell if you don't believe this stuff.

 And if you don't believe it, we'll make your life hell just to drive home the point.